cucumbur/fantasysuitesim/README.md

 # Fantasy Suite Sim
-A goofy, sex-positive game for [Strawberry Jam](https://itch.io/jam/strawberry-jam) inspired by the Bachelor/Bachelorette franchise.
+A goofy, body-positive game for [Strawberry Jam](https://itch.io/jam/strawberry-jam) inspired by the Bachelor/Bachelorette franchise.
 (They're better than you probably think) made by me, Rick/cucumbur. contact me at cucucumbur@gmail.com by email. @cucumbur, or @rick_sheahan

 ## What is Fantasy Suite Sim?